 Refund period

-Worldwide server amount3,200 +, 140 server locations in 95 countries1,600+ servers in 52 countries
+Worldwide server amount3,200 in 95 countries2,400 servers in 56 countries

-Desktop OSesWindows, MacOS, LinuxWindows, MacOS, Linux, Amazon Fire TV, Chrome OS
+Desktop OSesWindows, MacOS, LinuxWindows, MacOS, Linux

 Mobile OSesAndroid, iOSAndroid, iOS

-Browser extensionsChrome, Firefox, Safari, Edge
+Browser extensionsChrome, Firefox, Edge

 Can be installed on routers